Rubroboletus pulcherrimus: Similar species

-Although the relatively large fruiting bodies of R. pulcherrimus are distinctive, they might be confused with superficially similar species, such as Rubroboletus eastwoodiae; the latter species has a much thicker stalk.
+Although the relatively large fruiting bodies of R. pulcherrimus are distinctive, they might be confused with superficially similar species, such as R. eastwoodiae; the latter species has a much thicker stalk.
 Another similar species is R. haematinus, which may be distinguished by its yellower stem and cap colors that are various shades of brown.
 Its darker cap and lack of reticulation on the stipe differentiate it from R. satanas.
 Neoboletus luridiformis grow with oaks but is smaller and have non-reticulate stipe.

 Distribution and habitat

 Rubroboletus pulcherrimus is found in western North America, from New Mexico and California to Washington, and may feasibly occur in British Columbia, Canada.
 One source notes it grows at low altitudes in the Cascade Range and Olympic Mountains; another claims it grows at high elevations, over 5000 ft.
 Fruiting in autumn, it grows singly or in groups (although another source claims "never in groups") in humus in mixed woodlands.
-In the original publication describing the species, Thiers and Halling note that it is associated with forests containing tanbark oaks (Lithocarpus densiflora), Douglas fir (Pseudotsuga menziesii), and Grand Fir (Abies grandis).
+In the original publication describing the species, Thiers and Halling note that it is associated with forests containing tanbark oaks (Lithocarpus densiflora), Douglas-fir (Pseudotsuga menziesii), and grand fir (Abies grandis).
 Smith and Weber mention increased fruitings after warm heavy fall rains following a humid summer.

 Toxicity

 In general, blue-staining red-pored boletes should be avoided for consumption.
-Thiers warned this species may be toxic after being alerted to severe gastrointestinal symptoms in one who had merely tasted it.
-Years later, in 1994, a couple developed gastrointestinal symptoms after eating this fungus and the husband died as a result.
+Thiers warned that this species might be toxic after being alerted to severe gastrointestinal symptoms in one who had merely tasted it.
+In 1994, a couple developed gastrointestinal symptoms after eating this fungus and the husband died as a result.
 A subsequent autopsy revealed that the man had suffered an infarction of the midgut.
-Rubroboletus pulcherrimus was the only bolete that had been implicated in the death of someone consuming it, It is known to contain low levels of muscarine, a peripheral nervous system toxin.
-A 2005 report from Australia recorded a fatality from muscarinic syndrome after consuming a mushroom from the genus Rubinoboletus.
+Rubroboletus pulcherrimus was the only bolete that had been implicated in the death of someone consuming it.
+It is known to contain low levels of muscarine, a peripheral nervous system toxin.
+A 2005 report from Australia recorded a fatality from muscarinic syndrome after consuming a mushroom from the genus Rubinoboletus (but possibly a species of Chalciporus).